SoamDASH/Python-A-to-Z/README.md

 TypeError:
 This error occurs when an operation is performed on an object of an inappropriate type.

-TypeError:
-This error occurs when an operation is performed on an object of an inappropriate type.

-ValueError:
-This error occurs when a function receives an argument of the correct type but an inappropriate value.

 ValueError:
 This error occurs when a function receives an argument of the correct type but an inappropriate value.